-This easy recipe can be made in just a few minutes which is great for those times when you get a last minute invitation to a brunch or summer cook-out.
+This easy cold shrimp salad recipe can be made in just a few minutes which is great for those times when you get a last minute invitation to a brunch or summer cook-out.
 Leave it overnight and the flavors get even better.

 Looking for a low fat, high protein meal that’s low carb, keto, gluten free and dairy free, then you’re in luck.
-This seafood salad meets all those criteria but most importantly it tastes fantastic.
+This shrimp salad with mayo meets all those criteria but most importantly it tastes fantastic.
 The combination of flavors is what makes it a classic.

-This salad is delicious served on a croissant, but is equally good alone or try scooping it into an avocado or stuff it into pita bread.
+If you like shrimp salad sandwiches, serve it on a croissant.
+It is equally good alone or try scooping it into an avocado or stuff it into pita bread.

 Old Bay seasoning along with fresh dill are what makes this delicious salad so spectacular.
-Around here, we use Old Bay in shrimp packs and seafood boils and even in cheese wafers.
+Around here, we use Old Bay in a Southern shrimp recipe packet and Southern seafood boils and even in cheese wafers.
 We sprinkle it on corn, scrambled eggs, and anything that needs a little flavor boost.

 Old Bay Shrimp Salad: What is Old Bay Seasoning?